Mobile Testing using iOS¶

 - udid - the unique device identifier of the connected physical device (leave blank for simulated devices).

-button to verify the connection with Appium:
+button to verify the connection to Appium:

-Now you can start testing your mobile iOS application.
+Now you can start testing your iOS mobile application.

 Using the Mobile Spy¶

-If you do not see Mobile Spy button on the toolbar then choose Mobile Spy from the main menu: Tools > Spy > Mobile
+If you do not see Mobile Spy button on the toolbar, choose Mobile Spy from the main menu:

 button to display the application specified in the mobile profile on the screen:

-Now click on Tap
+Now click Tap

 Recording and Playing a Test¶

-Now click on the Spy
+Now click the Spy

 button on the toolbar: